boltpkg/website/docs/add.md

 ## Add dependencies

-Uses [yarn add](https://yarnpkg.com/en/docs/cli/add) to add dependencies.
-Then runs a custom logic to create a dependency graph.
+Bolt uses [yarn add](https://yarnpkg.com/en/docs/cli/add) under the hood to add dependencies.
+Then it runs a custom logic to create a dependency graph.
 This command will re-establish symlinks between dependency of project and workspaces.

-This will generate a new ***lock*** file and update the ***package.json*** of the project.
+> This will generate a new ***lock*** file and update the ***package.json*** of the project.

 ## Commands